 Custom made Gregg Allman guitar string pendant app.
-1 and 1/2″ total length, made by 2x breast cancer survivor Elisa Guida.
-Pendant contains a Tierra Cast Antique Silver-Plated Pewter Angel Wing, a citrine Swarovski pear shaped crystal app.
+1 1/4″ total length, made by 2x breast cancer survivor Elisa Guida.
+Pendant contains a Tierra Cast Antique Silver-Plated Pewter Angel Wing, a Swarovski pear shaped crystal app.
 9mm in length and sterling silver wrapped wire for a bail.
 Two are available, using one of Gregg’s thinner silver strings.
 Using one of these crystal choices: Topaz (color in picture), Aurora Borealis (clear), Aquamarine or Jet Black Swarovski crystal.
 The song “I’m No Angel” was the inspiration for this SFAC piece.
 Comes with a 16, 18, 20, 22 or 24″ finished leather chord with lobster clasp.
-Pendant is made to order and takes approximately 3 weeks to complete.
-If you would like a different color for the Swarovski crystal, email to: elisa@stringsforacure,org
+Pendant is hand made to order and takes approximately 5-6 weeks to complete.
+String used will be thinner than what is shown in picture.

 Artist Release Forms:

 Gregory LeNoir “Gregg” Allman (born December 8, 1947) is an American rock and blues singer-songwriter, keyboardist, guitarist and a founding member, with his brother Duane, of The Allman Brothers Band.

 In the early 1970s, the Allman Brothers Band enjoyed huge success: their album Live at Filmore East is widely regarded as one of the best live albums ever made, and a number of their signature songs were written by Gregg.
 While it was unusual at the time, the band was based in the Southeastern United States.
 “Southern Rock,” a term Gregg coined for their musical genre, is a fusion of rock, blues, and country.